Shinya-GitHub-Center/flask-basic-samples/README.md

-# Basic samples for the study of Flask Development (venv - pip version)
+# (database branch) : Implementation of the very basic SQLite database

 ## Requirement
 - Any Linux Distribution (I have not tested with WSL on Windows...)